Rhamu

+The town serves as the Headquarters of the vast Mandera north constituency.

 Location

 Rhamu is located in extreme northeastern Kenya, at the border with Ethiopia, approximately 76 km, by road, west of Mandera, where the headquarters of the county are located.
 This lies approximately 940 km, by road, northeast of Nairobi, the capital and largest city in the country.
 The coordinates of the town are:3°56'15.0"N, 41°13'13.0"E (Latitude:3.937499; Longitude:41.220277).

 Overview

 In 1977, the town was the location of what became known as the Rhamu Incident.
 More recently, in 2014, ethnic conflict erupted between the Degodia and Garre, with some of the combatants coming from neighbouring Ethiopia, across the Dawa River.
 At least twenty people died in that conflict, with an estimated 13,000 internally displaced from their homes.

 The Elwak–Mandera Road passes through the middle of town.
 Rhamu is serviced by Rhamu Airport.

 Population

 In September 2014, the Kenya Red Cross estimated the population of the Rhamu at about 40,000.
+Rhamu serves as a significant trading center for the surrounding rural communities.
+The population of the town consists primarily of ethnic Somali residents, with a mix of other ethnic groups present as well.